jpype-project/jpype/doc/userguide.rst

 ~~~~~~~~~~~~~~

 This class allows structured access to Java packages and classes.
-This functionality has been replaced by jpype.imports, but is still
+This functionality has been replaced by ``jpype.imports``, but is still
 provided to support older code.

-Only the root of the package tree need be declared with the JPackage
+Only the root of the package tree need be declared with the ``JPackage``
 constructor.
 Sub-packages will be created on demand.

 For example, to import the w3c DOM package: ::